 Networking – LinkedIn allows you to network with people and professional organizations in your industry.
 This helps you stay up-to-date with industry trends and share information with others who do similar work to you.

 In addition to networking with people in your LinkedIn extended network, you can also set up and join specific groups to discuss ideas and share industry news.
 This is a great way to build your professional network further.

-Asking and answering questions – Many people use a service on the site called LinkedIn Answers as a kind of think tank or open brainstorming session.
+Asking and answering questions – Many people use the groups on LinkedIn as a kind of think tank or open brainstorming session.
 By offering your expertise to those in your network, you establish trust and improve your reputation as an expert.